jeff-160/Batu/README.md

 </p>

 # Batu
 An interpreted language based on the quotes of Ambatukam.

-## Documentation
-Full documentation for the language can be located at [here](resources/documentation.md).
+Full documentation for the language can be located [here](resources/documentation.md).

 ## Installation/Usage
 1. Download and extract this repository